 Washer Not Spinning?
 Try This First!

-As befits someone with a series of Hubs called "How (Not) To...", I must start by disclaiming any particular expertise with washers.
+I must start this article by disclaiming any particular expertise with washers.
 But I seem to have stumbled onto something worthwhile in this area.
-Perhaps it can help you out, too, if your washer is sitting there, mocking you with a tubfull of water and almost-clean clothes, doing exactly nothing.
+Perhaps it can help you out, too, if your washer is sitting there, mocking you with a tub full of water and almost-clean clothes, doing nothing.

-I was recently faced with this situation not once, but twice, and was fortunate enough to be able to fix the problem both times, for about $40 each time.
+I was recently faced with this situation not once, but twice, and was fortunate enough to be able to fix the problem both times for about $40.

 It turns out that a common reason for the failure of the spin cycle is the failure of what is called a "lid switch."
 You probably already know that washing machines are designed to stop during the spin cycle if the washer lid is raised.
 It's an obvious safety precaution, and a universal design feature.

 But if you think about it, this means a switch is needed to 'tell' the machine that the lid is open.
 This is the lid switch.
-It usually 'lives' just under the washer's top, where it can be activated by a small rod on the washer lid, which pushes the switch when the lid is down.
+It's usually found just under the washer's top, where it can be activated by a small rod on the washer lid, which pushes the switch when the lid is down.

 If you think about it a little more, you realize that this switch takes a lot of abuse.
 And that makes it prone to fail.
 If it does, when the machine reaches the spin cycle nothing will happen, since the machine 'thinks' that the lid is open.